Elod-T/pcrelay/README.md

 # ESP8266 pc relay!
 This is an easy project based on the esp8266 board and a relay.
-It can work with both Amazon Alexa and the Google Assistant!
+It works with both Amazon Alexa, the Google Assistant and Apple Homekit(Siri)!
 ## Hardware requirements:
 - your favorite esp8266 board (I recommend getting a Wemos D1 Mini, [AliExpress link](https://www.aliexpress.com/wholesale?catId=0&initiative_id=SB_20211024110219&SearchText=wemos+d1+mini))
 - a relay board (for a more compact and easy setup, you can get the Relay Shield for the Wemos D1 Mini, [AliExpress link](https://www.aliexpress.com/wholesale?catId=0&initiative_id=SB_20211024110238&SearchText=wemos+d1+mini+relay+shield))